evacchi/evacchi.github.io/_drafts/2022-06-24-the-empathic-programmer.md

 Now, what *I* can bring to the team, is my love for design and research; but what the *fearless coder* brings is the the burning desire to build something for real!

-So you can see how everyone, even in a highly-diverse team may bring their own contribution.
+So you can see how everyone, even in a highly-diverse team, may bring their own contribution.
 On the other hand, if people make you *feel* like an *impostor*, then that's an entirely different problem.
 That is a toxic workplace and you should leave that job or at the very least that team.